 Typically, white papers are used for B2B (business to business) marketing purposes but can also be used to great effect within B2C (business to consumer) marketing.
-They are most effective at communicating specific details about an offering and they are incredibly useful references for anyone who wants to know more about your sector or understand specifics about a particular type of product.
-If you produce consistently helpful, authoritative and accurate content in the form of white papers then the readers of your papers will come to view you as a trusted adviser and will be inclined to purchase goods and services from you rather than from your competitors because they judge you to be a credible source.
+They’re most effective at communicating specific details about an offering and are incredibly useful references for anyone who wants to know more about your sector or understand specifics about a particular type of product.

 A high quality, well researched and professionally executed white paper can provide many, and sometimes all, of the following benefits to your business.